serialseb/serialseb.github.com/_posts/2016/2016-01-21-vest-tenets.md

 ---
 layout: post
 comments: true
-published: false
-title: VeST - The Tenets of Vertical Slice Technologies
+title: VeST Redux - The Tenets of Vertical Slice Technologies
 serial: vest-redux
+date: 2016-01-21 16:57
 ---

 Once upon a time, I blogged about my homegrown approach to [designing systems using VeST][designing-systems].

-I've implemented this stack of practices on quite a few projects over the years, and I've been pushed to formalise the definition.
+I've implemented this stack of practices on quite a few projects over the years, and I've been pushed to formalise it's definition.
 Why coin a term?
-Because it's easier to talk about a package when it has a name.
+Because it's easier to talk about a package when it has a name, and I find those things useful as a package.

 Those practices are all anchored in XP and other agile practices, and I have gotten an enormous mileage from using them.
-I believe sharing what you think you have discovered is a great way to move the goal post,
+I believe sharing what I think I stumbled upon is a great way to move the goal post ad continue the conversation.

 ## The Tenets of Vertical Slice Technologies